davidfokkema/fix-canon-name/README.md

 ![Screenshot showing name input field](docs/screenshot-input-name.svg)

-If your satisfied, press enter again, enter your printer's web UI pin code and wait while the app is navigating the web UI in the background and changing the Airprint name:
+If your satisfied, press enter again, enter your printer's remote UI pin code and wait while the app is navigating the remote UI in the background and changing the Airprint name:

 ![Screenshot showing the renaming process](docs/screenshot-setting-name.svg)

+## Caveats

+The website served by the remote UI is _terrible_.
+It requires javascript to navigate it and uses forms and buttons with IDs like `i0012A` and `i2101`.
+I'm not sure how universal this is and if this will change in future firmware updates...

+Also, the screenshots may not look nice if your browser does not render the SVGs correctly.
+Maybe I should've used old-style PNGs.

 ## Installation